Basic Plugin Generation and Publishing Process

 , for example,webman/push

-, which corresponds to the composer package name. - The plugin configuration file is uniformly placed under
+, which corresponds to the Composer package name. - Plugin configuration files are uniformly placed under

 (the console command will automatically create the configuration directory).
-If the plugin does not require configuration, the automatically created configuration directory needs to be deleted. - The plugin configuration directory only supports
+If the plugin does not require configuration, the automatically created configuration directory should be deleted. - The plugin configuration directory only supports

 app.php